siddhantjain/goodreadsownedbooks/README.md

 # goodreadsownedbooks
-A side project done to find list of friends on goodreads who own a particular book
+Find list of friends who already own that book you want to read
 --------------------------------------------------------------------------------------------------------------------------------

 ## General Instructions